 - How to Get Rid of Squatters: Judicial eviction (i.e., serve a Notice for Failure to Pay Rent)

 - Required Time of Occupation: 20 years of continuous occupation

 - Color of Title: Reduced required occupation time to 10 years

 - Property Taxes: Required and, with color of title, reduces required occupation time to 7 years

 Who is Considered a Squatter in Wisconsin?

 A squatter is someone who occupies an abandoned, foreclosed, or unoccupied residential building or area of land without the lawful permission of the owner.
 This means that the person doesn’t rent or own the property.
-Even so, squatting is legal in the United States and more common than you’d think.
+Even so, squatting is common in the United States.

 Isn’t that Trespassing?